Early Sporrans

 Our stock of sporrans and belts are offered at a good price, as they were bought when the British pound was a lot lower against the dollar than it is now.
 We plan to discontinue these when current stocks run out.

-Both SP1 and SP2 are made in Scotland.
 The back and top flap are made of one piece of heavy cowhide folded over; the front of these sporrans is a piece of flexible leather that is closed or opened by a drawstring.
 The drawstring is held closed by a black-colored ball, an ingenious device hidden under the flap in the picture.
 The ball has a locked spring button that loosens its grip on the drawstring when you press the button, and you can then move the ball along the string.

 A leather string closes the flap by looping over a cowhide button in front.